open-mpi/ompi/docs/man-openshmem/man3/shmem_udcflush.3.rst

 NOTES
 -----

-These routines have been retained for improved backward compatability with legacy architectures.
+These routines have been retained for improved backward compatibility with legacy architectures.